api3dao/oev-docs/docs/oev/searchers/dapis.md

 #### Base Feed Endpoints

-The following are the endpoints that are publicly available:
+The following are the base feed endpoints that are publicly available:

 1. `https://signed-api.api3.org/public/<AIRNODE_ADDRESS>` - The official API3
    Signed APIs used by the push oracle to update the base feeds.